-Rogal świętomarciński" is a traditional pastry from the Wielkopolskie Region, which is prepared for the 11th of November, i.e. Saint Martin's Day, which is also Independence Day in Poland.
+"Rogal świętomarciński" is a traditional pastry from the Wielkopolskie Region, which is prepared for the 11th of November, i.e. Saint Martin's Day, which is also Independence Day in Poland.
 The tradition of baking "Rogal świętomarciński" stems from pagan times, yet was taken over by the Church and popularised during the 19th century.
 The "Rogal" has the traditional form of the horseshoe that was reportedly lost by the saint's horse.
 Prepared from a yeast-based croissant dough and stuffed with a filling of white poppy seeds, nuts and dried fruit, the "Rogal" is a sweet mark of Poznań.
 In 2008, the name "Rogal świętomarciński" was registered in the European Union as a Protected Geographical Indication.

-DO YOU KNOW THE TASTE OF THESE POPULAR POLISH SWEETS?
+Do you know the taste of these popular Polish sweets?

-- Toruń gingerbread rich in aromas, spicy cookies containing honey, flavoured with ginger, cinnamon, cardamon, cloves and pepper.
+Toruń gingerbread - rich in aromas, spicy cookies containing honey, flavoured with ginger, cinnamon, cardamon, cloves and pepper.
 They can be coated with chocolate, glazed or filled with jam.
-The production of Toruń gingerbread dates back to the Middle Ages. - Plums in chocolate chocolate candies with an entire dried plum as a filling. - Jaffa-style cakes the most popular biscuits from Poland produced for several decades, made of sponge cake, a layer of fruit jelly and a coating of chocolate. - Krówki a kind of fudge candies (crispy or chewy) made of Polish milk, sugar and butter.
-They are characterized by their delicate caramel and milk flavour. - Kukułki crispy chocolate caramels with soft cocoa filling and a note of alcohol.
-The name of the sweets literally means "cuckoos". - Sękacz a cake made over an open fire.
+The production of Toruń gingerbread dates back to the Middle Ages.

+Plums in chocolate - chocolate candies with an entire dried plum as a filling.

+Jaffa-style cakes - the most popular biscuits from Poland produced for several decades, made of sponge cake, a layer of fruit jelly and a coating of chocolate.

+Krówki - a kind of fudge candies (crispy or chewy) made of Polish milk, sugar and butter.
+They are characterized by their delicate caramel and milk flavour.
+Kukułki - crispy chocolate caramels with soft cocoa filling and a note of alcohol.
+The name of the sweets literally means "cuckoos".

+Sękacz - a cake made over an open fire.
 It is of golden colour and resembles tree knots and branches.
-Sękacz is a long-life cake once made it remains fresh for many weeks without any preservatives. - Milk mousse chocolates a soft, foamy vanilla milk mousse covered with a dark chocolate coating.
+Sękacz is a long-life cake - once made it remains fresh for many weeks without any preservatives.

+Milk mousse chocolates - a soft, foamy vanilla milk mousse covered with a dark chocolate coating.
 This Polish sweet delicacy is produced since the 1930s.
 Today also other milk mousse flavours are available, like lemon, caramel, chocolate.

+CHOCOLATE AND CONFECTIONERY EXPORTS FROM POLAND IN 2023

+CN Codes: 1704, 1806 Compiled by the KOWR, based on data of the Polish Ministry of Finance

-- Polish sweets are increasingly popular among consumers and in 2022 have reached 154 markets around the world. - They are appreciated both in the EU and non-European countries such us the United Kingdom, the USA, Russia and Ukraine. - Chocolate products dominate Polish sweets exports (81% of export value).
+Polish sweets are increasingly popular among consumers and in 2023 have reached 154 markets around the world.

+They are appreciated both in the EU and non-European countries such as the United Kingdom, the USA, Ukraine and Russia.

+Chocolate products dominate Polish sweets exports (80% of export value).